warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ### The application code

-We can now work on the application code.
+The next step is to work on the application code.
+Each section is described and the code is presented.
+A [complete listing](#complete-listing) of the application code is at the end of this section of the tutorial.

 #### Getting started

-Our Python application requires some basic components to function.
+The Python application requires some basic components to function.
 They are imported as follows:

 ```python